JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1976_12.md

 —_Matthew Rapaport_

-> “_Carry on until I come,_” ([UB 176:3.6](/en/The_Urantia_Book/176#p3_6))
+> “_Carry on until I come,_” (<a id="a71_30"></a>[UB 176:3.6](/en/The_Urantia_Book/176#p3_6))

 ## Sowing Seeds

 In the 21 years since its publication, _The URANTIA Book_ has found its way into the hands of over 60,000 people who are searching for God.
-The growth of sales of the book can be compared to the parable of the sower, who “_... cast good seed upon the earth;... and although he knew not how it came about, the plant came to fruit._” ([UB 151:3.15](/en/The_Urantia_Book/151#p3_15)) From very humble beginnings, sales have increased until they now average almost 10,000 books a year.
+The growth of sales of the book can be compared to the parable of the sower, who “_... cast good seed upon the earth;... and although he knew not how it came about, the plant came to fruit._” (<a id="a75_333"></a>[UB 151:3.15](/en/The_Urantia_Book/151#p3_15)) From very humble beginnings, sales have increased until they now average almost 10,000 books a year.
 By continuing to make _The URANTIA Book_ as widely available as possible, through libraries, retail book stores, and by giving it as a gift, we can help to encourage a plentiful harvest.

 > “_Do not forget that you are commissioned to go forth preaching only the good news.
-You are not to attack the old ways; you are skillfully to put the leaven of new truth in the midst of the old beliefs._” ([UB 178:1.16](/en/The_Urantia_Book/178#p1_16))
+You are not to attack the old ways; you are skillfully to put the leaven of new truth in the midst of the old beliefs._” (<a id="a77_208"></a>[UB 178:1.16](/en/The_Urantia_Book/178#p1_16))

 ## The Brotherhood School